Overview

 Homeowners: Reach out to your local program contact if you have questions about whether your property is eligible for grant funding.

-The Septic System Replacement Fund Program provides funding to counties to help homeowners replace cesspools and septic systems.
+The Septic System Replacement Fund Program focuses on improving water quality by providing funds to counties to help homeowners replace cesspools and septic systems that are adversely impacting designated waterbodies.
 Participating counties, as outlined below, provide grants to reimburse property owners for up to 50% of the costs (up to a maximum of $10,000) of their eligible septic system projects.
-The list of participating counties has been updated as of Sept.
-8, 2022.
+The list of participating counties and their designated waterbodies was updated in April 2024.

 The state Department of Environmental Conservation and the Department of Health determined priority geographic areas in which property owners are eligible to participate based on the following factors: